-The Bay Street Film Festival is a not-for-profit annual media arts festival that presents Canadian and International films, videos and film installations of all genres in Thunder Bay, Ontario, Canada.
+The Vox Popular Media Arts Festival is the evolution of the Bay Street Film Festival; a not-for-profit annual media arts festival that presents Canadian and International films, videos and film installations of all genres in Thunder Bay, Ontario, Canada.

 We pay screening fees to artists and distributors*, according to current CARFAC (Canadian Artist Representation/Le Front des Artistes Canadiens) rates.
-We provide several travel grants to help subsidize the expenses of filmmakers from around the world* travelling to Thunder Bay to present their film, participate in Q&A sessions after screenings, participate in panel discussions and most importantly, to interact and share film and filmmaking experiences with Northwestern Ontario communities.
+We provide several travel grants to help subsidize the expenses of filmmakers from around the world* traveling to Thunder Bay to present their film, participate in Q&A sessions after screenings, participate in panel discussions and most importantly, to interact and share film and film-making experiences with Northwestern Ontario communities.

 Thunder Bay, Ontario is located on Lake Superior between Toronto, Ontario (1 hour and 40 minute flight) and Winnipeg, Manitoba (1 hour and 15 minute flight) and a 475 km flight distance north of Minneapolis, Minnesota.
 The city is serviced by an international airport.
 Check out www.thunderbay.ca for more information about Thunder Bay and Northwestern Ontario.